till-f/es-tdk/README.md

   commutation), the other core is responsible for CAN communication.

-Even if the hardware is not available the source code of these example applications can be used to get an idea of ETSpec.
+Even if the hardware is not available the source code of these example applications can be used to get an idea of the ES TDK.

 Requirements to build example applications